 As much as I'd like to think I'm still young, the thought of doing a shot made with cream, whiskey and beer sounds about as appetizing as eating a live insect.
 That's why I'm replacing the traditional shots with one of these decadent brownies instead.
-All of the flavors of the shot, just without the head-splitting hangover the next day.
+All the flavors of the shot, just without the head-splitting hangover the next day.

 In a medium saucepan over medium heat, melt the butter and chocolate together.
-Stir until completely melted (careful not to burn).
+Stir until completely melted (careful not to burn it).
 Carefully pour the chocolate mixture into the egg mixture, whisking continuously, until combined.
-Add the flour mixture into the egg mixture, alternating with the beer.
+Add the flour mixture to the egg mixture, alternating with the beer.

 Bake for about 40 minutes.
 Let cool completely.